MegAnthonyKeogh/store/README.md

 The Object Factory Registration creates a strongly typed POCO model for the Object factory.
 Now, every object coming out of the object factory will follow the Registration model.
 Thus we are ensuring that every object has a string Name, an Interface and Contrete version.
 Please review the code and the comments for this option.

+## Populate the store, but first, SQL
+Now that we have our object factory, we can start populating what's in our store.
+Since I'm somewhat familiar with working in SQL, I was able to setup my server before this project.
+I also manually entered the data for the products within SQL.
+If you don't have SQL server set up on your computer, and have not done it before, please ask someone to help you.
+Its hard to do on your own.
+[Here's a helpful link from MicroSoft to help you do it](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-2017).